Donate to support this research

 3. Gun violence remains a concern, however the majority of incidents that occur in a school continue to be not gun related.

-Schools faced a wide array of violence including false reports (29.5% of incidents), outside violence coming into the school (10% of incidents), possible explosive devices and detonations (6.7% of incidents), fights that required law enforcement intervention (6.5% of incidents), intruders in the school (5.6% of incidents) and knives found and/or stabbings (3.9% of incidents).
+During the 2024-2025 school year, schools faced a wide array of violence including false reports (25.3% of incidents), incidents of violence not involving a firearm (11.4% of incidents), outside violence coming into the school (9.6% of incidents), possible explosive devices and detonations (6.1% of incidents), and fights that required law enforcement intervention (5.1% of incidents).
+The rate of these non-gun related violence incidents has remained largely consistent from 2023 through 2025.

 This reality illustrates the need for a more comprehensive, all hazards approach to school safety.
-The rate of incidents involving a shooting on school grounds is clearly unacceptable, but comparatively speaking, is relatively low at 9.3% of all violent incidents in the 2023-2024 school year.
-Nearly 92% of the time schools were experiencing something other than an active shooter situation, and 72.4% of the time the incident did not involve a gun in any fashion.
+The rate of incidents involving a shooting on school grounds is clearly unacceptable, but comparatively speaking, is relatively low at 7.6% of all violent incidents in the 2023-2024 school year, down 26% from the previous year.
+Nearly 92% of the time schools were experiencing something other than an active shooter situation, and almost 70% of the time the incident did not involve a gun in any fashion.
 It is also important to note that this number refers only to man-made violent incidents and doesn’t account for the number of times schools experienced crisis events that were not violent in nature such as accidents, medical emergencies, or weather events.

 Download the full report by clicking the button below